The Art of Finishing a Cricket Bat Explained

 Adding beeswax to cricket bat

 The above image shows me adding the beeswax to the polishing wheel.
-The key is to not add to much!
+The key is to not add too much!

 Achieving the Shine: Polishing Compound Application

-Following the beeswax layer, a specialized polishing compound is applied to bring out a high-gloss finish.
+Following the beeswax layer, a specialised polishing compound is applied to bring out a high-gloss finish.

 It's crucial to understand that this step while enhancing the bat's aesthetic, does not in any way alter its performance on the pitch.
 The purpose here is purely to protect the bat and to make it visually appealing.